 I moved my career towards programming as it was better paid than graphic / web design.
 My programming and visual art skills led me to start a multimedia performance group called OKO T with my life partner Tamara Sladojevic.
 OKO T provided interactive music visuals at national and international music festivals.
 Music had taken a back seat as OKO T was taking up all my spare time.

-We dissolved OKO T, due to the music festival lifestyle taking a toll on our well being and bought some land on Coastal Central Queensland 1770/Agnes Water.
-We built a small house to use as a base while we traveled and lived the surfing lifestyle, I worked programming, produced music and played in bands.,.
+We dissolved OKO T, due to the music festival lifestyle taking a toll on our well being and bought some land on Coastal Central Queensland in 1770/Agnes Water.
+We built a small house to use as a base while we traveled and lived the surfing lifestyle, I worked programming, produced music and played in bands.

 By now I was programming for multinational graphics companies, government, advertising agencies and small business.
 Music was main creative outlet with many albums released under different pseudonyms and groups.

 After the death of my father I found my self immersed in the ceramics world.
 While continuing to write software to keep the mortgage paid, Tamara and I started a small studio pottery for fun.
 I found that ceramics to be a very natural part of my life.
 After the birth of our Son I began to focus on using my digital skills for public art and cultural projects.
 This was very successful until the societal shutdown of Covid-19.
 The impacts of the shutdown have forced me again to move away from Art and focus on software design and development within the WEB3 Sphere.